mrl-anomaly/MIT-Anomalous-Data/content/home/welcome.md

   css_style:
   css_class:
 ---
 Welcome to the MRL Time-Series Synthetic Anomalous Event Data Archive.
-You can find two aspects of our work on this page: 1.
-The anomalous event synthesizer apparatus; 2. the synthetic dataset.
+You can find two aspects of our work on this page:
+1. Anomalous event synthesizer apparatus
+2. Synthetic dataset.